ycAlex11/coco_dataset_convert/README.md

 Step one: create a dict contains 3 keys: images, annotations and categories, each key's value is a list

-Step two: images, as i mentationed the values is a list, each element in the list is a dict which needs a few keys:
+Step two: images , as i mentationed the values is a list, images -->list-->dict , each element in the list is a dict which needs a few keys:
           height, width,file_name,id
-Step three: annotations, anntotaions' value is also list contains dict, each dict needs such keys: area:float, iscrowd: 0 or 1, image_id:int(Corresponding to images' id),bbox: list(minx,miny,w,h) , category_id: int, id: int(unique） , segmentation：list contains list.
+Step three: annotations (annotations -->list-->dict), anntotaions' value is also list contains dict, each dict needs such keys: area:float, iscrowd: 0 or 1, image_id:int(Corresponding to images' id),bbox: list(minx,miny,w,h) , category_id: int, id: int(unique） , segmentation：list contains list.
 After I have viewed coco api's code,the segmentations must contains at least 6 value in the list of list.otherwise Mask_RCNN would not count this annotations

-Step four: categories, this one is pretty easy, list contains dict, each one contains two keys, id:int ; name:w/e
+Step four: categories (categories -->list-->dict), this one is pretty easy, list contains dict, each one contains two keys, id:int ; name:w/e

 add_cate.py: change jsonl to json and add categories to json file